 The volunteer accommodation is very basic.
 Bedrooms usually conform to a single-sex dorm-style setup, with up to 16 people per room.
 Within each room are fans, and each bed will have its own mosquito nets.
 Bathrooms at the volunteer accommodation are communal.
 There is no hot water, however, this shouldn’t be a problem as Cambodia is hot and humid all-year-round!
 The bathrooms are separate from the volunteer bedrooms.

-There is Wi-Fi within the volunteer accommodation.
-However, volunteers are recommended purchasing a local SIM card in-country to use with an unlocked mobile phone.
+There is Wi-Fi within the accommodation but it can often be intermittent and unstable.
+Volunteers are recommended purchasing a local SIM card in-country to use with an unlocked mobile phone.
 There are several communal areas across the accommodation where volunteers in Cambodia can relax and socialise.
 There is also a small cafe just offsite of the accommodation.
 There is a local laundry service available, with a cost per person usually only a couple of dollars.
 Alternatively, hand-washing can be performed on-site of the volunteer accommodation.
 Each volunteer is provided with a trunk to place their items.
 These trunks can be locked, and volunteers should bring a small padlock for these.
 Alternatively, valuables can be stored with our local team in their private area.
 Volunteers are advised to note that cupboard space is not available within the dorm.
 Please note that the accommodation volunteers live in is within very close proximity to a lot of animals, including dogs, cats, cows and chickens.